frictionlessdata/frictionlessdata.io/site/blog/2024-06-09-community-call/README.md

 description: At our last call we continued talking about the Data Package update, as we are getting close to the v2 draft release...
 author: Sara Petti
 ---
-On our last community call was on May 30<sup>th</sup>, we continued discussing the Frictionless Standard update with community members.
+On our last community call on May 30<sup>th</sup>, we continued discussing the Frictionless Standard update with community members.
 As a reminder, thanks to the generous support of [NLnet](https://nlnet.nl/), the Frictionless core team, together with a working group composed of members of the community, is now working on a v2 of the Data Package standard and the Frictionless Specs.
 Read the [announcement blog](https://frictionlessdata.io/blog/2023/11/15/frictionless-specs-update/) to know more about it.

 ## Working group discussion